 Aside from hot flashes, I credit Vitex with helping ease some other symptoms of perimenopause: anxiety and general fogginess or confusion.
 I’m grateful that this helpful herb doesn’t seem to have any detrimental side effects!

-A. Vitex agnus-castus, aka chastetree berry or chasteberry, was traditionally used for premenstrual or perimenopausal problems.
+A. Chasteberry (Vitex agnus-castus) aka chaste tree berry was traditionally used for premenstrual or perimenopausal problems.
 A small randomized controlled trial in Korea found that Vitex extracts alleviated hot flashes (vasomotor symptoms) and anxiety better than placebo (Korean Journal of Family Medicine, Nov.
 2019).

 In addition, a study that lasted a year found that women taking a combination of isoflavones, Vitex and magnolia extracts had significant reduction in vasomotor symptoms, mood disorders and sleep disorders (Gynecological Endocrinology, April 2022).
 We’re pleased to learn Vitex is helping you.

 We heard from a naturopathic practitioner who urges patience for those using Vitex for menopausal symptoms: